tweag/aws-secrets/README.md

 aws-secrets-init-resources quizzo
 ```

-Make some secrets, send them to the cloud:
+Make some secrets, send them to the cloud and the AWS S3 bucket:
 ```
 echo "SECRET=xyzzy" > quizzo-env
 aws-secrets-send quizzo quizzo-env
 ```

+Each send overwrites the existing secrets in the store.

-Retrieve the secrets and print them to stdout:
+Retrieve the secrets and print them to `STDOUT`:

 ```
 aws-secrets-get quizzo